-- Resource sharing should enable access for users across the globe to a collective collection.
+- Resource sharing should enable access for users across North America.

-- When lending an item, a shared print program or retention library may set local accessibility restrictions as needed for special collections, rare, and/or restricted access materials.
+- When lending an item, a shared print program or retention library may set local restrictions on an item’s use within a borrowing library as needed for special collections, rare, and/or restricted access materials.